Concerto for a Refugee and an Orchestra

 About the show

-The theatrical and musical show “Safe Shore” – Concerto for a Refugee and an Orchestra, brings to the stage of the Tower of David in Jerusalem those journeys of escape, while dealing especially with that moment in front of the gate, the longing for shelter and in many cases the rejection.
-In this historic and mythological space, 18 members of the Ra’anana Symphonette Orchestra create a boat wishing to reach shelter but is not answered.
+The theatrical and musical show “Safe Shore” – Concerto for a Refugee and an Orchestra, brings journeys of escape to the stage, while dealing especially with that moment in front of the gate, the longing for shelter and in many cases the rejection.
+18 members of the Ra’anana Symphonette Orchestra create a boat wishing to reach shelter but is not answered.
 Throughout the performative boat, 5 actors play refugees who stand repeatedly at the gate.
 The show follows real stories, such as refugees from Syria, Darfur and more, and is based on research and documentary materials.

 The show premiered on Thursday, August 15th 2019, as the grand closing event of 360 Festival in Jerusalem – Site-Specific Theatre Festival, as well as featured in Acre Fringe Theatre Festival on October 17th 2019.